 Circularity and Sustainability: Addressing how creative intelligence informs regenerative design practices that prioritize environmental responsibility, circular economies, and systemic change.

-Join us for IDR 2025 as we engage in a dynamic convergence of perspectives, methods, and provocations that celebrate creative intelligence as the driving force behind meaningful design.
-Through insightful discussions, innovative presentations, and collaborative exchanges, the conference will explore how intuition, insight, and innovation come together to shape the future of design theory and practice.
+Join us for IDR 2026 as we engage in a dynamic convergence of ideas, practices, and perspectives that reflect the movement of creativity across disciplines and contexts.
+Through critical dialogue, innovative presentations, and collaborative exchange, the conference will explore how design continues to adapt, transform, and shape pathways toward more inclusive, resilient, and future-oriented worlds.

 University of Moratuwa,